vaibhavsagar/duffer/presentation/presentation.md

 - Create a "hello world" blob and store it
 - Create a new branch with the same history
-- Add the "hello world" blob to the root tree and write it (index has not been updated)
+- Add the "hello world" blob to the root tree and write it (index will not be updated)
 - Create a new commit on the new branch
 - View the parent of the new commit
 - Watch things break horribly